mc-zone/Zepto.pageSlider/README.en.md

 ##Tips

 - Do `css reset` by self.
 Such as `padding` and `margin` reset for `container`.
 Because of different possible usage, there is no global style sheet.
 - A page can have more than one instance.
 Even be included with another.
-Can see `examples`.
+Can see [examples](https://github.com/mc-zone/Zepto.pageSlider/tree/master/examples/).

 ##More Examples